 Unfortunately, you can’t just use any bank.
 Xolo Leap integrates only with Estonia’s LHV bank.

-I eventually decided to open an account with LHV, as I wanted to keep some funds in the company and have a safer spot to keep it.
-But if you’re happy with PayPal and Transferwise — and you don’t keep too much money in those accounts — then perhaps you might not want to take this step.
+I eventually decided to open an account with LHV, as I wanted to keep some funds in the company and have a safe spot to keep it.
+I was also interested in using LHV to make stock market investments through my company.
+But if you’re happy with PayPal and Transferwise — and you don’t need to keep too much money in those accounts — then perhaps you might not want to take this step.

 Opening an LHV bank account used to be possible remotely via video call, but current rules require you to physically visit LHV’s offices in Tallinn.
 This may change again in the future, but right now it’s the only way to do this.
 It’s a bit inconvenient, though it does give you a nice excuse to visit Estonia and see the wonderful city of Tallinn.

 As a Xolo Leap customer you can get pre-approved for an LHV account.
-I went to Tallinn to finalize the account opening where my visit to LHV Bank took about 30 minutes.
+I went to Tallinn to finalize the account opening.
+My visit to LHV Bank took about 30 minutes.

 The Xolo dashboard will show you a list of all your accounts, separately listing different currencies you hold.